kahkengwong/CEP-IP_Framework/README.md

 1) To predict the functions of the oncogene _TRPM4_ in high-grade prostate cancer (scRNA-seq dataset) via GAM, PRSS, and REML modeling.
 2) To investigate GAM’s touted interpretability using scRNA-seq’s continuous expression profiles, navigating the limits of its interpretability such as mgcv’s (R package for GAM) intricate lambda optimization process (e.g., unexposed gradients, Hessians, and transformed REML formula) and absence of built-in k-fold CV for validation.
 By unpacking these (including retrieving and decoding mgcv’s source code) a foundation is established to tackle the limits of the algorithm's interpretability, and with insights transferable to address less interpretable models such as neural networks with splines or additive structures.

-The scripts include extraction and visualization of PRSS and REML components, and validating parameters (*k*, $\lambda$, $\gamma$) through manual recalculation, 10-fold CV, and visualizations. *Code generation was assisted by Claude (Sonnet 3.5 and 3.7) from Anthropic, and refined by the author.* Key goals include:
+The scripts include extraction and visualization of PRSS and REML components, and validating parameters (*k*, $\lambda$, $\gamma$) through manual recalculation, 10-fold CV, and visualizations. *Code generation was assisted by Claude (Sonnet 3.5 and 3.7) from Anthropic, and refined by KK Wong.* Key goals include:
 - Preprocessing and clustering scRNA-seq data with UMAP.
 - Analyzing gene expressions (e.g., *TRPM4*, *KLK4*) and their gene set associations.
 - Modeling *TRPM4* with GAMs, optimizing *k*, $\lambda$, and $\gamma$ (manually set, affecting $\lambda$, and validated qualitatively and quantitatively).